 The area is far from a major city and is bordered by Tajikistan to the north and Pakistan to the south.
 Rocky terrain and mountains make it difficult to reach.

 That said, search-and-rescue teams were able to reach the area later Friday.

 But the rescue efforts are difficult with rubble 25 to 30 meters (80 to 100 feet) deep covering the ground, according to Adeeb, the governor.
 He noted worries that another 700 houses are in danger if there’s another landslide.

-The United States is "ready to help our Afghan partners as they respond to this disaster," U.S. President Obama said Friday outside the White House.
+The United States is “ready to help our Afghan partners as they respond to this disaster,” U.S. President Barack Obama said Friday.

 “I want to say on behalf of the American people that our thoughts are with the people of Afghanistan, who have experienced an awful tragedy,” Obama said during a wide-ranging news conference with German Chancellor Angela Merkel.

-Badakhshan, is a sparsely populated region comprising a majority Tajik population and an Uzbek and Kyrgyz minority.
-It was the only province that was not controlled by the Taliban when it ruled Afghanistan.
+Badakhshan comprises a majority Tajik population and an Uzbek and Kyrgyz minority.
+It was the only province not controlled by the Taliban when it ruled Afghanistan.